 If you haven’t enabled a Public Calendar, we recommend doing so, though this is not essential.

-Scroll right down to the bottom of the screen to the Booking Requests pane, and click on the switch which says “Enable booking requests”.
+Scroll right down to the bottom of the screen to the Booking Enquiries pane, and click on the switch which says “Enable booking requests”.

 Complete the settings, as required, then click Save Changes.

-Do you want to allow booking requests for rooms which are already booked? #
+Do you want to allow booking enquiries for rooms which are already booked? #

 https://.
 Both these fields are mandatory.